 It is important not to use one IT automation profile for all your monitored agents.
 First, please ensure to split the profiles based on systems' OS: one profile for Windows workstations, one for Windows Servers and one profile for MACs.

 Next, separate main tasks into separate profiles based on how much weight they put on a system.
-Also, schedule them to run at one hour or one hour and a half between each other.
+Also, schedule them to run for one hour or one hour and a half between each other.

 An example of how you can create the profiles: